SoK: Preconfirmations: Preconf Risks

-The reputation of a preconfer can be damaged by any of the faults they commit.
-The risk of diminished reputation extends to the case where a preconfer is perceived to be responsible for non-fulfillment, although the proposer had committed a (potentially accidental) liveness fault (see Section~\ref{risk_slashing:proposer}).
-Recall that in such cases, it is typically the proposer -- not the preconfer -- that is penalized by the preconf protocol.
-However, users may not take the time to determine which entity actually committed the fault, especially in the absence of a fault attribution mechanism.
-Diminished reputation could make users, or their wallets acting as permissionless overseers, less likely to send future preconf requests to the misbehaving preconfer.
-This is known as reduced orderflow and is described in detail in \hyperref[punishments]{Section~\ref{punishments}}.
-By reducing orderflow to preconfers with diminished reputation, affected preconfers are unable to capture the preconf tip revenue they otherwise would have received.

-The risk of reputational damage for a preconfer can extend beyond any foregone revenue within the preconf protocol itself to other protocols or business activities in which the preconfer is engaged.
-Some preconfers may choose to operate their preconf services using separate entities, thereby mitigating the risk that diminished preconfer reputation spreads to the preconfer's identity elsewhere.
+The reputation of both a preconfer and a proposer can be harmed by any faults they commit.
+This risk of diminished reputation also arises when a party is perceived as responsible for non-fulfillment even though the other party committed the fault.
+Even if the party penalized for a safety or liveness fault is the one that actually committed it, users may not take the time to determine which party is truly at fault -- especially in the absence of a fault-attribution mechanism.
+Diminished reputation could cause users to send fewer future preconf requests to the misbehaving preconfer which would reduce preconf tip revenue.
+Moreover, if a proposer runs multiple validators, reputation loss can affect all of them.
+Reputational damage can extend beyond any foregone revenue within the preconf protocol itself to other protocols or business activities in which the preconfer or the proposer is engaged.
+To mitigate this risk, some preconfers or proposers may choose to operate their services using separate entities.